The article is about the Design of Cathodic Protection for Duplex stainless steel. The design includes many parameters

 - Current output and many others.

 The article mainly involves the Cathodic Protection design for the Duplex stainless steel pipeline.
 The Cathodic Protection design is also done for the Carbon steel pipeline(48” diameter with Al anode) and Duplex stainless steel( 24 “ diameter with Zn anode) and is compared and analyzed with the main objective, Duplex stainless steel pipeline (48” diameter with Al anode).
 Finally, the designs are interpreted, compared, and analyzed.

 What is Cathodic Protection?

 - “an electrochemical protection by decreasing the corrosion potential to a level at which the corrosion rate of the metal is significantly reduced” (ISO 8044).

 - “a technique to reduce corrosion of a metal surface by making that surface the cathode of an electrochemical cell” (NACE RP0176).

 Need for Cathodic Protection

 Cathodic protection is one of the important factors in the performance of the pipeline carrying crude or petroleum products.
 If the pipeline has to be operated until its designed life with the least maintenance activities, Cathodic Protection is the best way to adapt.
 The pipeline with minimum care can lead to leaks, ruptures, etc, which affects the supply and other contract terms, which results in loss of crude or product, demand, money, time, etc.

 The motto behind cathodic Protection

-The main motto behind the Cathodic protection is “prevention is better than cure”.
-It’s better to design and install perfect cathodic protection rather than opting a complex and un-predictable maintenance schedules.
+The main motto behind Cathodic protection is “prevention is better than cure”.
+It’s better to design and install perfect cathodic protection rather than opting for complex and unpredictable maintenance schedules.

 - The name itself implies that the steel is of a two-phase structure.